-In order to isolate active biomolecules from extracts of thiosemicarbazones, we applied a series of chromatographic methods to them.
-These are thin layer chromatography (TLC), preparative thin layer chromatography (TLC-prep), Columnation at atmospheric pressure, MPLC (Medium Pressure Liquid Chromatography), Separation on dextran gel: Sephadex® LH20.
+A series of chromatographic methods have made it possible to isolate active biomolecules from extracts of thiosemicarbazones.
+These are thin layer chromatography (TLC), preparative thin layer chromatography (TLC-prep), from the column to atmospheric pressure, MPLC (medium pressure liquid chromatography), and separation on dextran gel: Sephadex® LH20.
 Thin layer chromatography (TLC)